Ishita-Gairola/bank-system/README.md

-# the-sparks-foundation
+# Banking-System
-Sparks Foundation Internship Project : Basic Banking System
+The Sparks Foundation Internship Project : Basic Banking System
-A Web Application used to transfer money between multiple users (Project contains 10 dummy users).
-A dummy user can also be created.
+This is a web application used to transfer money between multiple users.
+Here, 10 dummy users are in the database and a dummy user can also be created.

-Stack used -
+Tech stack used -
 Front-end : HTML, CSS, Bootstrap & Javascript
 Back-end : PHP
 Database : MySQL